Veterans Resource Center

 Disability Services

 The Office of Disability Services is committed to helping qualified students with disabilities achieve their academic goals by providing reasonable academic accommodations under appropriate circumstances.
 Appropriate accommodations are based upon both documentation of a disability and the significant functional limitations supported by diagnostic test data.
+Disability/Accessibility services are provided free of charge.

 The following information is designed to help you to understand the policies and procedures related to obtaining disability-related accommodations at WVU Parkersburg.
 This information is meant to assist you in obtaining services that are available to all students at WVU Parkersburg.

-All current, incoming or transfer students, in person, must:
+All current, incoming, or transfer students, in person, must:

-Moving From High School to College
+Moving from High School to College

 Students having received disability-related accommodations in secondary schools will find important differences as they continue in higher education.
 Being aware of these differences can make the transition easier.
 Among the differences are:

-Assistive Technology & Services
+Assistive Technology and Services

 The Office of Disability Services at West Virginia University at Parkersburg offers an array of assistive technology (AT) and services for student use or accommodation need.
 The Center for Student Support Services is open 8:00 a.m. to 4:00 p.m., Monday through Friday; with the exception of official college holidays and closings, as well as other specified times throughout the year.